IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 To prepare for document ingestion, you can also reference the setup instructions that are located <a href="https://ibmdocs-test.dcs.ibm.com/docs/en/watsonx/waz/2.0?topic=install-zassist-ingest-data" target="_blank">here</a>.

 ## Install the zassist utility
-The **zassist** utility is an executable program that automates the ingestion of client documentation into the RAG for watsonx Assistant for Z. The utility is available to clients through <a href="https://www.ibm.com/software/passportadvantage/pao_customer.html" target="_blank">IBM Passport Advantage</a>.

-A version of zassist is available for download for IBMers and Business Partners for conducting pilots.
-Follow the steps that follow to download and install **zassist**.
+The **zassist** utility is an executable program that automates the ingestion of client documentation into the RAG for watsonx Assistant for Z. A version of zassist is available for download for IBMers and Business Partners for conducting pilots.
+Follow the steps below to download and install **zassist**.

+!!!
+Info "How do clients get the zassist utility?"

+    The utility is available to clients through <a href="https://www.ibm.com/software/passportadvantage/pao_customer.html" target="_blank">IBM Passport Advantage</a>.

 1. Click the following link and download the **zassist.zip** file.